wp-plugins/radio-station/readme.txt

 We are grateful to Nikki Blight for her contribution to creating and developing this plugin for as long as she could maintain the codebase.
 As of June 22, 2019, Radio Station is managed by [Tony Zeoli](https://profiles.wordpress.org/tonyzeoli/) with [Tony Hayes](https://profiles.wordpress.org/majick/) as lead developer and other contributing committers to the project.

 For free version plugin support, you can ask in the [Wordpress Plugin Support Forum](https://wordpress.org/support/plugin/radio-station/).
 Please give 24-48 hours to answer support questions.
 Alternatively (and preferably) you can submit bugs, enhancement and feature requests directly to [Github Repository Issues](https://github.com/netmix/radio-station/issues/).
+We work hard to maintain backwards compatibility and test any new features thoroughly.

 If you are a WordPress developer wanting to contribute to Radio Station, please join the team and follow plugin development on [Github](https://github.com/netmix/radio-station) and submit Issues and Pull Requests there.
 You can see the current progress via the Projects tab.
 Or if you would prefer to get involved even more substantially, please [Contact Us via Email](mailto:info@netmix.com) and let us know what you would like to do.